tdeheurles/homecores/README.md

 No jobs running.
 ```

-- then run `dps` and wait that 8 containers appear :
+- then run `dps` and wait for 8 containers to show up:

 ```bash
 core@master1 ~ $ dps